oracle-livelabs/apex/online-bookstore-app/9-wishlist/9-wishlist.md

 In this lab, you will:

-- Create a Wishlist Page to display saved books
+- Create a Wishlist Page to display saved books.
-- Add buttons and processes to add or remove wishlist items
+- Add buttons and processes to add or remove wishlist items.
-- Create a Navigation Bar Entry to access the Wishlist page
+- Create a Navigation Bar Entry to access the Wishlist page.

 ### Downloads: Missed Previous Labs?
 Download and Install the Application